The Manning School of Business offers a Graduate Certificate in Financial Management (GCFM).

 Accounting Information for Management Decisions

-Graduate students in the certificate program are encouraged to extend their education further by applying for admission to the MBA program.
-Students of the GCFM who are subsequently accepted into the M.B.A. program may apply certificate courses with grades of B or better towards their M.B.A.
-Degree requirements.
+Graduate students in the certificate program are encouraged to extend their education further by applying for admission to the Master of Science in Finance or the MBA program.
+Students of the GCFM who are subsequently accepted into the MSF or MBA program may apply certificate courses with grades of B or better toward their master's degree requirements.